 What is a landing page?
+Why do you need it?

 Landing pages typically have elements like:

-• Main heading: A strong heading lets people understand what they're getting into at a glance.
+Main heading: A strong heading lets people understand what they're getting into at a glance.
 Having a great heading will get people to read the rest of the landing page.

-• Inspirational social proof: This section helps build trust that your business is the best option for the readers.
+Trust-building social proof: This section helps build trust that your business is the best option for the readers.
 Social proof can be testimonials, case studies, reviews, and industry badges.

-Landing page best practices
+3 quick landing page optimization best practices

 Here are three quick best practices you can use to create high-converting landing pages:

-• A/B testing: create multiple formats of your landing page and launch them together to pick the one that performs best.
+A/B testing: Create multiple formats for your landing page and launch them together to pick the one that performs best.

-• Strong landing page copy: Ensure that you understand your target audience.
+Engaging landing page copy: Ensure that you understand your target audience.
 This will help you create landing page copy that addresses their pain points and motivates them to convert.

 1. Connect through a strong headline

 A proper headline is important to the success of any content.
-It must contain content that’s appealing to your target audience, give readers a sneak peek of the landing page content, and showcase your brand tone and voice.
+It must contain content appealing to your target audience, give readers a sneak peek of the landing page content, and showcase your brand tone and voice.
 It should use intriguing, attention-grabbing and accurate language.

 Most importantly, ensure that your message is clear and use easy-to-read language.
 Strong headlines will typically focus on one or more of the following areas:

-• Promise a solution: Talk about what customers can expect from clicking the CTA button.
+Promise a solution: Talk about what customers can expect from clicking the CTA button.
 Giving them a glimpse of your solution in the headline helps customers visualize how they'll benefit from working with your business.

-• Hook your readers: Attract the reader's attention with a quote, statistic, case study, or simple pun.
+Hook your readers: Attract the reader's attention with a quote, statistic, case study, or simple pun.

-If possible, use more than one of the focus points above for optimum impact.
+Use more than one of the focus points above for optimum impact if possible.
 Your headings don't have to be too long.
-To avoid making them a mouthful, use images and graphics to support your headline's message.
+Use images and graphics to support your headline's message to avoid making them a mouthful.

 2. Lead with a story